Franciscan University of Steubenville: Campus

+At the far north end of campus is The Holy Spirit Friary and The Steel Cross.
+This cross, made of two steel I-beams, is 35 feet tall and visible from afar.

 Academics

 The university offers 41 majors (seven pre-professional programs), 34 minors, 10 special minor programs (not available as majors), and seven graduate degree programs.
 The university maintains a 14:1 student-faculty ratio.
 Undergraduate students need a minimum of 124 credits for graduation.
 The number of electives varies with each major program.
 The university operates on the semester system.
 Three summer sessions also are available.

-Franciscan University of Steubenville participates in the Advanced Placement (AP) Program, the College Level Examination Program (CLEP), and Internationas.

-Rankings

-The university was ranked in the top tier in its category (Masters Colleges in the Midwest) in the 2011 U.S. News & World Report's list of America's Best Colleges.
-In 2013, Young America's Foundation rated Franciscan as one of the top 10 conservative colleges in the nation, three years after the Cardinal Newman Society ranked it as one of the 21 top Catholic colleges and universities in The Newman Guide to Choosing a Catholic College.
-In 2014, Franciscan was featured for the first time in Forbes's college rankings, receiving a national ranking of 364 out of 4,500 colleges and universities.
-It placed 266th in private colleges and 87th among Midwest colleges and universities.
-The school's average SAT score is 1221, and its average ACT score is 25.5.

-Special programs

-Honors program

 There is also an honors program in the Great Books of Western Civilization.
 The Honors Program open to qualified undergraduate students of any major.

-Priestly Discernment Program

 The Priestly Discernment Program offers human, academic, spiritual, pastoral and fraternal formation for men considering the Catholic priesthood.

-Academic partnerships

-Engineering dual degree program
+Austria study abroad program

+Since 1991, up to 180 students per semester study at the university's program in Gaming, Austria.
+The campus is located in a renovated fourteenth-century Carthusian monastery, known as the Gaming Charterhouse, in the foothills of the Austrian Alps.
+The old monastery serves as a hotel during summer months.